Feature Upvote is a good tool for gathering customer feedback. But FeedBear does everything that it does, and far more, for a lower price tag.

 It’s a single destination to get a fast overview of everything new you’ve built and released.

-You can categorize updates into - New, Improved, and Beta.
+You can categorize updates into various categories, like New, Improved, and Beta.

 This is fine, but could be a bit limiting.
 The user has to leave whatever they are currently doing and load up the board separately.
 It adds friction.

-With FeedBear we give you a site widget to make it easy for users to leave feedback without any hassle.
+With FeedBear you also get a site widget to make it easy for users to leave feedback without any hassle.
+You can embed it anywhere in your site, especially where the user is already logged in, and let users send requests and feedback with one click.

 The widget has user identification, prevents duplicates by suggesting previous posts, is customizable - and you can hook the popup to any element you like!

-Of course, users can also visit the board and submit their ideas too.
+Of course, users can visit the board and submit their ideas too.

 Feature Upvote costs $99/m per board.